cloudmesh-community/book/chapters/prg/python/python-big-data.md

 Write a tool that extracts the information for video length.

-Write a tool that finds all youtube urls that are not in a video latex macro.
+Write a tool that finds all youtube URLs that are not in a video latex macro.

 ### Dask